smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

 Continuing the terminology:

-* A *member specialization* is a specialization of a class template member that arises because the class template is instantiated.
+* A *member specialization* is a specialization of an element of a template that arises because the template is instantiated.
+The element could be a member of a class or it could be a declaration inside a function template, although the terminology is based on the former case.
 The member itself may or may not be a template, and its specialization may be implicit or explicit.
-If the member is a template, specialization as a member (of the containing class template) is distinct from specialization of the member template itself.
+If the member is a template, specialization as a member is distinct from specialization of the member template itself.
 For example, explicit member specialization effectively replaces the entire member, whereas explicit (template) specialization provides a definition for a particular argument sequence.
 Consequently, logically, member specialization happens before template specialization.